DannyActive/CLIM-680-Report/index.md

-# Assessing Rainfall Variability and ENSO Influence on African Precipitation
+# Historical Assessment of Rainfall Variability and ENSO Influence in Africa

 by: Daniel A. Adjei
 ---